Loading...

 Let's do a quick question to check our understanding.

-Why are flower petals often bright colours like yellow, pink, and purple?
-A, so they look beautiful to humans, B, so it is easier for small animals to find them, or, C, so they are less likely to get trampled on?
-This is B.
+B, so it is easier for small animals to find them or C, so they are less likely to get trampled on.

-Well done, if you've got that right.
+Well done if you've got that right.

-We're ready now to move on to the last task of the lesson, Task B, and you are going to write a conclusion explaining what you found out and why you think this is.
+And you're going to write a conclusion explaining what you found out and why you think this is.

-So we're going to use our results from the flower survey to say, I found out that.
+So we're going to use our results from the flower survey to say, I found out that, and you're going to say which flowers were the most common.

-And then, you're going to use a sentence starter there to explain why.
+And then you're going to use a sentence starter there to explain why.

-And then talk about why you think that is the most commonly coloured flower.
+I think this is because, and then talk about why you think that is the most commonly colored flower.

 I'm sure you're going to do a really great job.

-Think really hard about all the things that we've spoken about in today's lesson, and then press play when you're ready for me to go through the answers.
+Think really hard about all the things that we've spoken about in today's lesson and then press play when you're ready for me to go through the answers.

 Let's see how we did.